-Setting Up a DHCP Bridge in Ubuntu 10.10 for Virtualization
+Setting up a DHCP Bridge in Ubuntu 10.10 for Virtualization

 Setting up a network bridge allows you to give a virtual machine it’s own IP address and make it accessible from the outside.
 A DHCP bridge is useful in a smaller network where static IPs aren’t assigned - like in a home or small office.
 You’ll want to do this if you’re setting up LXC or KVM.